 Paris Travel Guide

-A vacation in Paris has always headed the must-do list for anyone contemplating a European holiday because it embodies style and charm and offers a variety of unique attractions, both ancient and modern.
+A vacation in Paris has always headed the must-do list for anyone contemplating a European holiday because the city embodies style and charm and offers a variety of unique attractions, both ancient and modern.
 Paris brings out the romance in every soul.
 Art lovers, style buffs and gourmets are particularly well catered for if they holiday in Paris, while sightseers can indulge in world-famous attractions like the Eiffel Tower and Notre-Dame.
 Every few steps visitors will find something to point at or photograph in this busy city.
 Paris has a thrilling nightlife and the shopping is some of the best in the world.

-Paris is also a great city to visit if you're travelling with children and families will enjoy the fantastic delights of Disneyland Paris and amusement parks like Parc Asterix, which are within easy reach of the city.
-Kids will also enjoy the many parks, forests and gardens within the city.
+Paris is also a great city to visit for those travelling with children as families can relish the fantastic delights of Disneyland Paris and amusement parks like Parc Asterix, which are within easy reach of the city.
+Kids will also enjoy the many parks, forests and gardens within Paris.

 Best time to visit Paris